schmeister/FitGo/README.md

 ## Step 2: Fit our formula to that data

 From visual observation of the raw data, we could probably come up with an approximation of an acceptable RPM, but that is not sufficient.
-The slightest variation in any of the steps would potentially cause a significant amount of rework if the zero slope is not chosen.
+The slightest variation in any of the steps would potentially cause a significant amount of rework if the optimal RPM/Thickness is not chosen.
 We can do better than the approximation.
-The task is to use those raw data points and model them against the reference formula to find **the** best speed to achieve our desired thickness.
-To do this, we need to fit the curve to those raw points.
+The task is to use the raw data points and model them against the reference formula to find **the** best speed to achieve our desired thickness.
+To do this, we need to fit the curve to those points.

-Back when I wrote my original version, the techstack consisted of a VAX/VMS system with RS/1 (https://www.jstor.org/stable/1309968), C, and a hand coded (by myself) Least Squares minimizing function.
+Back when I wrote my original version, the techstack consisted of a VAX/VMS system with RS/1 (https://www.jstor.org/stable/1309968), C, and a hand coded Least Squares minimizing function.
 Nearly no pre-written frameworks to use, and those available required a significant amount of code to utilize properly.
-Today, many of those tools are easily available and actual implementation takes a significantly less amount of time.
-For my modern reincarnation, as you can tell, I am using GoLang and import minimizing and plotting packages making this whole solution quite trivial.
-As a rough order of magnitude, I would say it was 20 lines of code back then to every 1 line of code currently.
+Today, many useful tools are available for immediate inclusion and actual implementation is quite trivial.
+For my modern reincarnation, as you can see, I am using GoLang and import minimizing and plotting packages.
+As a rough order of magnitude, I would say my current solution is 1 line for every 20 lines of code I wrote back then.

+Depending on your data, the starting parameters for the fit will need to be adjusted, you can adjust those on the "ExecuteFitAndGraph(...)" call.

 <pre>
 type Fitting struct {